 I have been there.
 I know.
 After many years, I had my first experience of total depression.
 I had so much overwhelm in my life and I felt like a failure because I couldn’t keep up the facade of doing everything and being the one to hold it together, including dealing with the loss of my Mother in law.

 After a few months of doing the things listed below, I came to the realization that I was not supposed to do all the heavy lifting.
 I started feeling like myself again.
+If you enjoy writing see my Spring Daily Gratitude List for journaling.

 In Matthew 11:28 in the NIV it says: “Come to me, all you who are weary and burdened, and I will give you rest.